nerdinand/customer-database/README.md

 It is a simple project dealing with customers, products, orders and line items.

+An example deployment of the application is running here: https://customer-database.herokuapp.com/

 ## Setup

 1. Download or clone this repository